 - The artificial gill and the gill suit from GURPS: Ultra-Tech allow people to spend hours or even days underwater.
 In High-Tech SCUBA and rebreather gear is available.
 Even as far back in time as Low-Tech it's possible to get waterproofed animal skins that give a few extra breaths if used correctly.

-- Mario gets one for the Literal Bottle levels in Super Mario Sunshine.
+- Mario gets one for the Bottle levels in Super Mario Sunshine.
 It extends the time he can breathe underwater without grabbing coins.

 - The Legend of Zelda series has many items that serve this function: